 Do You Care?

-Customer service, customer support and reacting to customer requests is only part of caring.
+Customer service, customer support, and reacting to customer requests are only part of caring.
 The AlphaKORians subscribe to Total Customer Experience to achieve caring for the client.
-Some of the things we do; active listening, asking more questions to understand, responding quickly, following up, showing up, being there for the customer, following up and of course I need to mention it a third time how following up is the critical aspect of how much you care.
+Some of the things we do; active listening, asking more questions to understand, responding quickly, following up, showing up, being there for the customer, following up and of course I need to mention a third time how following up is the critical aspect of how much you care.

 How Do You Care?

 What are the things you are doing to show you care?
-As the leader, you need to care about your tribe.
-This includes showing them you care, listening to them and similar action steps as listed above.
+As a leader, you need to care about your tribe.
+This includes showing them you care, listening to them, and similar action steps as listed above.
 Caring is not just about onboarding new clients or taking care of your clients, it also is about caring about everyone!
-Yourself, your team, your company, suppliers, community and your family….just to name a few who you are responsible to care for.
+Yourself, your team, your company, suppliers, community, and your family….just to name a few who you are responsible to care for.

 When someone is not having a great day, stop and make time to ask them what is going on.
 People will open up when you care.
 You listen.
 You thank them for sharing.
 You ask if there is anything you can do to help.
 Do not judge.
 Do not offer advice unless they welcome it.
 Sometimes we just need to voice our opinion and know someone is listening.